Terkihacks/TelemedApp/README.md

 ### Title: TELECARE

 #### **Objective:**
 The objective is developing a full-stack web application using Node.js, Express, and MySQL.
 I will build the backend of the telemedicine application that includes patient management, doctor scheduling, appointment booking, and user authentication for patients.
-This project will help students understand how to connect a Node.js application to a MySQL database, perform CRUD operations, manage user authentication, and handle data securely and efficiently.
+This project will helps understand how to connect a Node.js application to a MySQL database, perform CRUD operations, manage user authentication, and handle data securely and efficiently.
 #### **Project Requirements:**

 1. **Database Design:**